 Consider the following box and whiskers plot, which shows the sales distribution of all of the customers in the Sample – Superstore data source:

 While the box and whiskers themselves are providing some valuable information about the distribution of the customers, it is impossible to get a good sense of how many customers are at each sales value on the Y-axis.
 We are able to see a couple of outliers at the very top, but the view summary in the bottom left corner of the authoring interface is telling me that there are 793 marks (i.e. customers) on the view.
-I cannot tell what is happening with the other 791 customers because they are all overlapping on a single column in the chart.
+We cannot tell what is happening with the other 791 customers because they are all overlapping on a single column in the chart.

 Jitter plots are created using the INDEX() function and changing the addressing to the most granular level of detail – which in our case is Customer Name.
 To get started with jitter plots, create a calculated field named Jitter that includes only the INDEX() function: